List of Marvel Comics characters: H: Haven

-Haven (Radha Dastoor) is a character created by J.M.
-DeMatteis and Greg Luzniak, who first appeared in X-Factor #96 (November 1993).
-She was the best-selling author of a book about the new humanity that would result from humans and mutants evolving into one race.
+Haven (Radha Dastoor) was the best-selling author of a book about the new humanity that would result from humans and mutants evolving into one race.
 She planned to bring this 'new humanity' about by destroying three quarters of the world in a Mahapralaya, or 'Great Destruction', as foretold in her Hindu teachings.

 X-Factor opposes her, but she is able to sway Wolfsbane by curing her of the genetic engineering that had turned her into a mindless Genoshan mutate, allowing her to once again assume human form.
 X-Factor shuts down her entire operation with the help of her brother Monsoon.
 She attempts to cure Jamie Madrox (secretly one of his duplicates) from the Legacy Virus, but she fails and he dies, leaving X-Factor to believe the original Madrox is dead.

-Haven herself has no powers, but is carrying a mutant fetus, with various abilities ranging from healing to telepathy to opening dimensional portals into personal pocket dimensions.
+Haven has no powers, but is carrying a mutant fetus, with various abilities ranging from healing to telepathy to opening dimensional portals into personal pocket dimensions.
 The fetus acts through Haven, leaving the true nature of the situation unknown to the general populace.
 The fetus was the product of an old affair that never came to term, instead remaining a sentient embryo.
 Haven's efforts to cause destruction attract the attention of the Adversary, who uses her fetus to return himself to the world, consuming Haven in the process.

 Pamela Hawley

 Pamela Hawley is a character in the Marvel Comics universe.
 The character, created by Stan Lee and Jack Kirby, first appeared in Sgt.
 Fury and his Howling Commandos #4 (November 1963).

 Hawley was a Red Cross medic who helped soldiers during World War II.
 Nick Fury meets her, falling in love with her because of her determined and "stubborn" attitude, but not thinking she would return these feelings.
 Her father Lord Hawley asked Fury to search for her brother Percy Hawley after being kidnapped by Nazis.
 Unfortunately, Percy was a Nazi sympathizer and Fury was forced to kill the man.
 To keep her from grief, Fury told Hawley that Percy died a hero.
 Hawley would go on to date Fury who, despite getting ridiculed and poked fun at by the Howling Commandos, ensured that she was loved.
 Despite Fury's overall character, Hawley considered Fury a "gentleman".

 At one point, the time-displaced Morgana Blessing and Doctor Strange arrive, with the former discovering that she is Hawley's spiritual descendant.
 Along with Fury and Dum Dum Dugan, they battle Baron Mordo's minion, Sir Baskerville, using the power of Fury and Hawley's love.
 Doctor Strange then erases everyone's memories of the event.

-Fury planned on proposing to Hawley, but discovers through her father that she died in an air raid, her last words being "Tell my wonderful American sergeant how much I love him..."
+Fury planned on proposing to Hawley, but discovers through her father that she died in an air raid.